craftingcity/The-Known-World/World Notes/Underdark/Locations & Holdings/Heilich-Muwwoq.md

 - An Elder Brain [[A'zi'imli'ku]] lives below the city
 	- duergar have been disappearing from the city
-	- intellect devourers roam the manor fields
+	- intellect devourers sneakily roam the manor fields
 	- Protzgi Quiwkim have a bounty out for ilithid

 ## Physicality of the Holding